 liveStream resource has the following parts:

 All of these parts are objects that contain nested properties, and you can think of these objects as groups of metadata fields that the API server might (or might not) retrieve.
 As such, the

 part parameter requires you to select the resource components that your application actually uses.
-This requirement serves several purposes:
+This requirement serves two important purposes:

 - It reduces latency by preventing the API server from spending time retrieving metadata fields that your application doesn't use.

 - It reduces bandwidth usage by reducing (or eliminating) the amount of unnecessary data that your application might retrieve.

 Over time, as resources add more parts, these benefits will only increase since your application will not be requesting newly introduced properties that it doesn't support.

 If you would like to show ads during your broadcast, you need to claim the broadcast video before the event begins.
 To claim content, you must be a YouTube Content Partner participating in the Content ID program.